 In cases where the discharge is thick, has odor, or discoloration with blood or pus, more serious causes are suspected.
 If this is the case, your veterinarian will do a thorough investigation of your dog’s recent history (any history of kennel boarding, grooming, dog park visits, or doggy daycare?
 Any exposure to dogs otherwise?) and a physical exam.
 They will also review your dog’s vaccination status to make sure that they are current.

-Once the initial history and exam are finished, your veterinarian will discuss possible causes.
+Once the initial history and exam are finished, your veterinarian will discuss possible causes of your dog’s runny nose.
 If both nostrils are involved, the causes are frequently different than if only one nostril.
 Both nostrils points to a more generalized cause while one nostril points to a localized source.
 If the discharge is clear, thin, and watery, your veterinarian may try antihistamines and monitoring at home for any other signs.
 If none develop, and your dog seems otherwise healthy, it may be normal for a small amount of discharge to occur.
 No further treatment may be needed.

 If the discharge continues or worsens, then more diagnostics are needed.
 In the case of unilateral discharge (one nostril involved), the causes could include an inhaled foreign body such as grass or grass awns leading to rhinitis, a fungal infection, or a nasal tumor.
 Your veterinarian will likely try a course of antibiotics.
 If no response occurs, then the next step is generally a rhinoscopy.
 In this procedure, your dog will be anesthetized, a camera will be inserted into the nostril to look at the area, and samples will be taken for culture and biopsy.
 In some cases, a CT scan of the head is needed to make a definitive diagnosis.